Snowflake-Labs/orchestration-framework/README.md

 which tools are being used to answer the user's question.
 For more detailed logging and visibility into intermediary results of the tool calls, set the LOGGING_LEVEL=DEBUG.

-#### I'm not getting any results when I submit a user request to the Cube.
+#### I'm not getting any results when I submit a request.
 How do I debug this?

 - If the Agent Gateway doesn't return results, try running the tools separately to validate that they've been configured appropriately.
 Tools are